microsoft/nni/docs/en_US/NAS/Overview.md

 The programming interface of designing and searching a model is often demanded in two scenarios.

 1. When designing a neural network, there may be multiple operation choices on a layer, sub-model, or connection, and it's undetermined which one or combination performs  best.
-So it needs an easy way to express the candidate layers or sub-models.
+So, it needs an easy way to express the candidate layers or sub-models.
 2. When applying NAS on a neural network, it needs an unified way to express the search space of architectures, so that it doesn't need to update trial code for different searching algorithms.

 NNI proposed API is [here](https://github.com/microsoft/nni/tree/dev-nas-refactor/src/sdk/pynni/nni/nas/pytorch).
 And [here](https://github.com/microsoft/nni/tree/dev-nas-refactor/examples/nas/darts) is an example of NAS implementation, which bases on NNI proposed interface.